cmmerritt/ufo-headpiece/README.md

 # UFO Headpiece

 ## What it is
-A wearable, animated LED UFO headpiece, originally built for the 2025 McMinnville UFO Festival
+A wearable, animated LED UFO headpiece, originally built for the [2025 McMinnville UFO Fest](https://ufofest.com/)

 ## How it works
 A Neopixel ring, mounted in a 3D-printed UFO, cycles through custom light patterns running from a Feather RP2040 and powered by a LiPo battery